 Houston also notably drafted two tight ends in UCF's Jordan Akins in the third round and Mississippi State's Jordan Thomas in the sixth.
 Akins has the ideal H-back frame, but he will be 26 when the season starts.
 Thomas has a great combination of size and speed, but he hasn't been able to translate that to the football field.

 What to Expect

-Defensively, the should see much improvement.
+Defensively, they should see much improvement.
 I'm not sure if J.J.
 Watt will ever be the player he was, but having him in the lineup is better than not having him at all.
 With a healthy Whitney Mercilus, the linebacker corps has the potential to be the best in football.
-Adding Johnson Bademosi, Aaron Colvin, and Tyrann Mathieu drastically help the secondary and won't have to rely on an aging Johnathan Joseph.
+Adding Johnson Bademosi, Aaron Colvin, and Tyrann Mathieu drastically helps the secondary, which won't have to rely on an aging Johnathan Joseph.